Skip to content

 Category

-Winter/Spring 2025
+Fall/Winter 2025

-Impressionist Palette-Knife Oil Painting- Spring Tulips!
+Impressionist Palette-Knife Oil Painting- Midnight Garden

 ARTS & CRAFTS

 Tap into your inner artist and try a new style of painting using oil paints and palette-knives!
 During this one-night course, Fia will teach you the basic properties of oil painting and color application.
-Using only a palette knife, you will create a modern impressionist-style painting of Spring Tulips.
-Grab a friend for this fun evening and take home a small masterpiece!
-All materials, including paints, are included in the fee.
-Please wear clothing that may get dirty, and feel free to bring a non-alcoholic beverage!
+Using only a palette knife, you will create a modern round impressionist-style painting, "Midnight Garden" Grab a friend for this fun evening and take home a masterpiece!
+All materials, including oil paints, are included in the fee.
+Please bring a box or container to transport your masterpiece as oil paints take a long time to dry.
+Wear clothing that may get dirty, and feel free to bring a non-alcoholic beverage!
 No previous art experience necessary.
 All levels welcomed!
-Minimum age: 16+ "Instructor was fabulous.
-She was able to accommodate all skill levels.
-I would definitely take another class with her!"
+Minimum age: 16+ "I had fun painting with oil!
+It’s so forgiving compared to other styles.
+I would recommend this class to others!"

-Winter/Spring 2025
+Fall/Winter 2025

 Improving Sleep Quality & Energy - ONLINE